abhi-kr12/de-zoomcamp-playstore/README.md

   - **Google Cloud Storage**: A scalable object storage service for storing and accessing data.
   - **BigQuery**: A fully managed, serverless data warehouse for analytics.
   - **Google Compute Engine**: Infrastructure-as-a-service (IaaS) virtual machines (VMs) for running workloads on Google's infrastructure.
-  - **Prefect**: A workflow orchestration tool for building, monitoring, and managing data pipelines on GCP.

 - Mage